jdmacleod/aws-cdk-dcv-gw-sm-without-pipelines/README.md

 This can also be done in the AWS Console.

-From the Console->EC2->AMI Catalog, this choice for the Amazon Linux 2023 AMI, 64-bit Arm looks good.
+From the Console->EC2->AMI Catalog, region us-west-2 (Oregon), this choice for the Amazon Linux 2023 AMI, 64-bit Arm looks good.

-`ami-0013610ea966aafe0`
+`ami-03be73a6c76012d9f`

 ### Set up Key Pairs for SSH Access to EC2